 Ms. Saloni Kachhawaha, aged 25 years, is the Company Secretary and Compliance Officer of our Company with effect from May 06, 2024.
 She is an Associate member of the Institute of Company Secretaries of India from 2021.
 She is responsible for the Secretarial and Compliance division of our Company.
+She has 2 years of experience in secretarial Compliance.
 She was not paid any remuneration in the Fiscal Year 2023-24.